Pittsburgh-NEH-Institute/Institute-Materials-2020/call/call-for-applications-original.md

 The instructors will be assisted by

 * Schwarz, Emma (Senior Institute Assistant, University of Pittsburgh)
+* Watkins, Samantha (Sam) (Institute Assistant, University of Pittsburgh)

 #### Details

 Applicants should already be familiar with digital textual editing in TEI XML or similar technologies and should be seeking guidance and training in how to move their texts into innovative digital editions that will enable them to explore project-specific research questions.
 Evidence of meaningful prior hands-on digital textual editing experience is required, but prior experience in programming for textual exploration and publication is not.
 For budgetary reasons, preference will be given to applications from within North America.
 Participants accepted to the Institute will receive a travel allowance, complimentary accommodation in single-occupancy dormitory rooms with private bath, and a complimentary meal plan in the University Dining Services in lieu of per diem.
-Participants must bring their own laptops, which must run one of the following operating systems: Mac OS X (11 [Big Sur] or later), Windows 10 (version 1909 or later), or GNU/Linux (any distribution).
-Mobile and cloud-based operating systems, such as iOS and Chrome OS, are not supported.
+Participants must bring their own laptops, which must run one of the following operating systems: Mac OS X (10.11 [El Capitan] or later), Windows 10 (version 1909 or later), or GNU/Linux (any distribution); mobile and cloud-based operating systems, such as iOS and Chrome OS, are not supported.
 We welcome scholars at all career levels from graduate students through senior faculty.
 Applications to the Institute should include the following:

 * A one- to two-page statement about how participation in the Institute will enhance the scholarly and professional goals of the applicant.
 This statement should describe the digital edition project that the applicant plans to pursue or undertake, with special attention to the research questions motivating the creation of that edition.
 Preference will be shown to applications that articulate a clear understanding of the textual research potential of digital scholarly editions.
 * A one-page description of the applicant’s experience with textual editing.
 Prior experience in programming for text processing is neither required nor expected, but those who have such experience should describe it here.
 If participants have prior experience with X-technologies for transformation and publication (XSLT, XQuery) they should list it here as well.
 * Brief CV (maximum of two pages), concentrating on textual editing and Digital Humanities experience.
 * Participants are required to participate full-time in the Institute for the two weeks that they are in residence and must confirm that they will not undertake other significant commitments during the Institute period.
-Participants should plan to arrive on Sunday, July 10, 2022 and depart on Saturday, July 23, 2022.
+Participants should plan to arrive on Sunday, July 5, 2020 and depart on Saturday, July 18, 2020.

 All application materials should be submitted by email as a single PDF file to [djbpitt+neh@pitt.edu](mailto:djbpitt+neh@pitt.edu).
-The deadline for applications is Friday, February 25, 2022, and applicants will be notified about acceptance by Monday, March 18, 2022.
+The deadline for applications is Friday, February 28, 2020, and applicants will be notified about acceptance by Monday, March 23, 2020.
 Questions may be directed to djbpitt+neh@pitt.edu.

 David J. Birnbaum, Institute Director
 Professor, Slavic Languages and Literatures